 If you have water going where you do not want it to, you might need to install additional drains in your system.
 Putting another drain between the source of the water and the location where it is currently ending up should solve this problem.
 However, if an existing piped drainage system is in place, this may require some construction work.

 Need Some Maintenance Help?

 Doing some major pool deck work?
-Be sure to read our guide on pool coping as well.
+Be sure to read my guide on pool coping as well.